canonical/hotsos/defs/README.md

 #### apt
 Takes an apt package name or APT_INFO.
-Returns True if the package exists and, if APT_INFO provided, version is within ranges.
+Returns True if the package exists and if APT_INFO provided, version is within ranges.

 format